Russian police detain protesters outside trial over anti-Putin rally

-MOSCOW Russian riot police detained over a hundred protesters on Monday outside a Moscow courthouse where a judge was expected to sentence eight defendants convicted of attacking police at a 2012 demonstration against President Vladimir Putin.
+MOSCOW Russian police detained dozens of protesters on Monday outside a Moscow courthouse where a judge was expected to sentence eight defendants convicted of attacking police at a 2012 demonstration against President Vladimir Putin.

-Demonstrators shouted "Maidan" - a reference to the square in Ukraine's capital at the heart of anti-government protests that have driven President Viktor Yanukovich from power - and called the Russian police "Berkut" after the UKrainian riot police that battled protesters in Kiev.
+Hundreds of people chanting "Freedom" came to support the defendants in the "Bolotnaya" case, who Kremlin critics see as victims of a clampdown on dissent during Putin's third term.

-Relatives of the defendants fear upheaval in Ukraine, where police officers were among the dead in a conflict the Kremlin blames on opposition leaders and the West, would prompt the Russian court to send a firm signal by imposing long sentences.
+Relatives of the defendants fear the recent upheaval in Ukraine, where several police officers were among the dead in a bloody standoff the Kremlin blames on opposition leaders and the West, would prompt the Russian court to send a firm signal by imposing long sentences.

-Hundreds came to support the defendants in the "Bolotnaya" case whom Kremlin critics see as victims of a clampdown on dissent during Putin's third term.
+Demonstrators outside the courthouse shouted "Maidan" - a reference to the square in Ukraine's capital at the heart of anti-government protests that drove President Viktor Yanukovich from power - and called the Russian police "Berkut" after the Ukrainian riot police that battled protesters in Kiev.

 The judge on Friday found the defendants guilty of rioting and attacking police at a protest on May 6, 2012, the day before Putin, in power since 2000, returned to the presidency after a stint as prime minister.
 The defendants blame police for the clashes that erupted at the rally and pleaded not guilty.

-As the judge continued reading the verdict on Monday in the courtroom, where the male defendants were handcuffed in a cage, camouflage-clad riot police with batons pushed into the crowd outside, barred from approaching the court by metal barriers, and seized demonstrators one by one.
+As the judge continued reading the verdict on Monday in the courtroom, where the male defendants were handcuffed in a cage, police outside waded into the crowd, barred from approaching the court by metal barriers, and seized demonstrators one by one.

-Moscow police said more than 100 people were detained for attempts to violate public order, according to Interfax news agency.
-Opposition activists said the number was more than 140.
+Moscow police said more than 100 people were detained for attempts to violate pubic order, Interfax news agency reported.

 Among those detained was Alexei Navalny, who emerged from a series of street protests in 2011-2012 as the top opposition leader.
 He is serving a five-year suspended sentence on a theft conviction he says was Kremlin revenge for challenging Putin.